A message that tells the user why the app needs access to the user’s Documents folder.

 NSDocuments key to your app’s Information Property List file to provide a message that explains why your app needs access.
 The usage description is optional, but highly recommended.

 App Sandbox enforces stricter limits on Documents folder access, so that policy may supersede this one if your app enables sandboxing.
-See App Sandbox Entitlements for more information.
+See App Sandbox for more information.

 After the user chooses whether to grant access, the system remembers the user’s choice.
 To reset permissions, use the